 Some of this is the chaotic nature of knockout football.
 The best teams do not always win – the superior sides are vulnerable to questionable officiating or spectacular shooting.

 Where Guardiola’s teams are just better than their opponents throughout a league season, the ill-timed blips can derail a Champions League push.
+Coming out on top in Man City vs Liverpool is one thing but winning a European trophy is a whole new level.

 There are fair criticisms of Guardiola in the knockout rounds, too.
 He is guilty of galaxy brain moves, trying to reinvent the wheel when it isn’t necessary, often actively harming his team’s chances.